-San Fermin, the running of the bulls
+San Fermin: the Running of the Bulls

-The running of the Bulls of San Fermin, known as the San Fermin Festival is celebrated each year in Pamplona from the 7th to the 14th of July.
+The running of the Bulls of San Fermin, known as the San Fermin Festival, is celebrated each year in Pamplona from the 7th to the 14th of July.

-The start of these bull runs in any town festival goes back to the necessity of transporting the animals from the holding pens outside the city to the plaza where they will engage in the San Fermin bull fights later in the evening.
+The start of these bull runs at any town festival goes back to the necessity of transporting the animals from the holding pens outside the city to the plaza where they will engage in the San Fermin bull fights later in the evening.

 For those who would like to run, the running of the bulls is free, however to participate you need to know a few important details such as the opening hours for access from 6:30 am to 7:30 am through the main door of the town hall square (Plaza Consistorial).
-You must also comply with certain basic rules that, failure to do so could result in sanctions.
+You must also comply with certain basic rules that; failure to do so could result in sanctions.

 To avoid accidents we would first advise you to choose your running path wisely as all of the routes combined amount to a bit less than one kilometer and it is impossible to complete all of them.
-The fastest one is the Santo Domingo path, the one with the most risky reputation is the Mercaderes, the zone of the Estafeta is the most wide open, and finally the Plaza is the most spectacular one but also a bit dangerous due to its very narrow entry.
+The fastest one is the Santo Domingo path; the one with the most risky reputation is the Mercaderes; the zone of the Estafeta is the most wide open and finally the Plaza is the most spectacular one but also a bit dangerous due to its very narrow entry.

 Secondly, prior to the first "bang" indicating the start of the bull fight at precisely 8am, you should warm up as you would before any demanding physical activity to prevent injuries and to be ready to sprint.
 The second “bang” indicates that the bulls are out of the pen.